 Last, hit the Play button to preview the results.

 Video in Reverse

 In PowerDirector, you can use the video in reverse tool to playback your video clip to add effects to your sports video.

 First, add the video to the timeline, choose the video and set as follows: Tools > Power Tools > Video in Reverse.

 Second, hit the Play button to preview the video in the preview window on the right interface.

 Third, move to the Produce tab in the top menu toolbar, set the output format, the output folder and export the video.

 Action Camera Center

-Better yet, in its Effect tab, you can set the replay and reverse effect for a selected video clip, apply the stop motion, create a freeze frame, etc..
-It is worth mentioning that popular action cameras like DJI, GoPro and 4K video cameras like Olympus, Sony, Panasonic, Polaroid,etc. are able to be chosen in its lens correction tool.
+Better yet, in its Effect tab, you can set the replay and reverse effect for a selected video clip, apply the stop motion, create a freeze-frame, and more.
+It is worth mentioning that popular action cameras like DJI, GoPro and 4K video cameras like Olympus, Sony, Panasonic, Polaroid, etc. can be chosen in its lens correction tool.